cssat/POC-CA-Annual-Report/Non CFSR Meaures/Safety/README.md

 ### 2. Populating table with rate of reports

 This is the second script that needs to be run and uses the rptIntake_children table as the basis for getting the count of reports.
-This table also has a handful of dependencies that it relies on:
-> 1. Script uses a calendar table allows us to aggregate reports by month in the proper federal fiscal year.
-The table that POC uses was provided by CA (calendar_dim), please check schema in script before running.
-> 2. Script uses a table to lookup region and county, this is used in two places.
-In the POC data base this table is called ref_lookup_county and has columns for county name, codes for 3 and 6 regions, text for 6 regions and the county fips.
-> 3.

 ### 3. Populating table with rate of screened-in reports

+This is the third script that needs to be run and it uses the NCANDS data, along with the counts that were created from rate_of_reports

 ### 4. Populating table with rate of placement

+This is the forth script that needs to be run and it uses the NCANDS data, along with the counts that were created from rate_of_screened_in_reports